Skip to content

 Description

 A ready-to-use DNB number formatter.
-Use it wherever you have to display a number, a currency value, phone number, etc.
+Use it wherever you have to display a number, a currency value, a phone number, etc.

-Good reasons for why we have this is to:
+Good reasons for why we have this:

 Supported formats